NathanKr/github-actions-simply-deploy-to-vps/README.md

 It does not matter so i choose the cicd private key on the pc (\\wsl$\Ubuntu\home\nathan\.ssh\cicd_user_server_digital_ocean) for VPS_CICD_PRIVATE_KEY

 <h2>Code Structure</h2>
+put here all workflow or part of it ???????
 ....

 <h2>Demo</h2>